NemmyM/prometheus-loki-grafana/README.md

 # Monitoring Stack with Prometheus, Loki, and Grafana

-This repository provides a standalone Docker Compose setup for running Prometheus, Loki, and Grafana behind a secure Nginx gateway.
+This repository provides a standalone Docker Compose setup for running Prometheus, Loki, and Grafana behind a Nginx reverse proxy.

 ## Overview